spatie/typed/README.md

 ## Creating your own types

-The `GenericType` or `T::generic()` can be used to create structures of your own type.
+The `GenericType` or `T::generic()` can be used to create structures of that type.

-It is, however, also possible to create your own type.
+It is, however, also possible to create your own types without generics.
 Let's take the example of `Post`.
 The generic approach works without adding custom types.

 ```php